 Born in North Carolina in 1966, Ben Folds began collaborating with friends and fellow musicians Darren Jessee and Robert Sledge in 1994, and the trio soon became known as "Ben Folds Five."
 The band released their first, self-titled album the next year, followed by 1997's Whatever and Ever Amen, which included the hits "Brick" and "Battle of Who Could Care Less."
 With Folds on vocals, Ben Folds Five became known for their fresh, soothing melodies and guitar-less sound, finding a spot in the "nerd-rock" music scene.
 Following a third release, the band broke up in 2000.
 Folds went solo, releasing Rockin' the Suburbs in 2001.
 Ben Folds Five reunited in 2012, releasing their fourth studio album, The Sound of the Life of the Mind, that same year.

 Benjamin Scott Folds was born on September 12, 1966, in Winston-Salem, North Carolina.
 The son of a carpenter, Folds began playing the piano at the age of 9, after his father brought one home for the family as payment for a job.
 His interest in music blossomed from that point on, and as he grew older, he added many instruments to his repertoire.
 Folds played percussion in the North Carolina Symphony's youth orchestra and dreamed of one day performing with a professional ensemble.
 By the time he entered R.J.
 Reynolds High School, Folds was playing a number of instruments with many different bands.

-Following his high school graduation in 1974, Folds briefly attended the University of Miami's Frost School of Music on a drum scholarship.
+Following his high school graduation in 1984, Folds briefly attended the University of Miami's Frost School of Music on a drum scholarship.
 Only one year into his enrollment, however, he lost his scholarship because he'd been unable to perform his final drum exam due to a broken hand.

 But Folds didn't let the event deter his musical aspirations; he took it as an opportunity to move around and find a place where his genre of music and songwriting could flourish.